getdyspatch/dyspatch-javascript/docs/DraftsApi.md

 Create or Update a Localization

-Inserts a localization or sets the name on an existing localization that already uses the &#x60;languageId&#x60;.
+Inserts a localization or sets the name on an existing localization that already uses the `languageId`.

 ### Example
 ```javascript